Microsoft TFS plugin

-The build template extends the default build template with an Deploy specific part that packages your software into an Deploy DAR archive, uploads it to a specified Deploy server, and deploys the software to a specified environment using Deploy.
+The build template extends the default build template with a Deploy specific part that packages your software into a Deploy DAR archive, uploads it to a specified Deploy server, and deploys the software to a specified environment using Deploy.
 This is achieved using custom activities that you can reuse in your own variants of the build template.

 For version-specific information about the TFS plugin, see the Team Foundation Server Plugin Reference.

 - Deploy the imported DAR package to a specified environment